w1ne/w1ne.github.io/_posts/personal/2022-12-19-Self-employed-tax-calc.md

 I made flat rate taxation calculator based on Excel table found on NAV website [https://nav.gov.hu/pfile/file?path=/ado/uj-kata/vallalkozoi-kalkulator], you can use it to approximate tax burden when working as a full time entrepreneur under flat rate taxation and decide if going self-employed is a good choice.

-# Flat rate tax calculator
+# Flat rate tax calculator 2022

 *Calculator description*

 The calculator can be used to make predictions based on simplified assumptions, such as earning the same income each month.
 The calculator gives a full-year report that contains the tax rates and minimum wage valid in 2022.
 It does not account for any deductions that can be applied to the income included in the flat rate of the consolidated tax base or to the entrepreneur exemption (for example, discounts for mothers raising four or more children, young people under 25, personal discount, first married couple discount, and family discount).
 In addition, the flat tax takes into account any tax-free income.
 It assumes that you're also working as a sole proprietor full-time.
 Employees and pensioners will likely have better conditions than what is presented in the calculator's calculations.

 {% include SelfEmployedCalculator.html %}

+#Conclusion

+Flat rate taxation provides good alternative to KATA system, for Software Engineer consultant tax burden is around 30% or even less.
+Cobined with inherited freedom of being self-employed I think it is good alternative for working as an employee.

 In next posts I will cover topics of business registration wth web portal, bank account, and managing invoices.